Sweden-Mayhem/site/content/minecraft/help.md

 ## Alignment and Boons

-At certain structures within **Sanctuary's Heart**, you can use the  command to align yourself with either **Good** or **Bad**.
+At certain structures within **Sanctuary's Heart**, you can use the `/pray` command to align yourself with either **Good** or **Bad**.
 A strong enough alignment unlocks powerful boons in the praying menu, offering temporary buffs especially useful in **The Abyss**.

 # Claims

 A **Claim** is a player-owned area in **Sanctuary**, where your items and builds are safe from other players.
-There is currently no limit to the number of claims you can own, and you can freely remove, resize, or expand them — as long as you have enough claim blocks.
+There is currently no limit to the number of claims you can own, and you can freely remove, resize, or expand them, as long as you have enough claim blocks.

 Placing your first chest in **Sanctuary** will automatically create a small protected area.

-Use  to view your current claims and remaining claim blocks.
+Use `/claimslist` to view your current claims and remaining claim blocks.
-To abandon a claim, stand inside it and use .
+To abandon a claim, stand inside it and use `/abandonclaim`.

 ## Visualizing Claims